 Laurence D. Harrup Undergraduate Research Scholarship

 Approximately two awards of $3,000 will be made each summer to support undergraduate chemistry majors participating in research in pollution prevention (“green chemistry”) within the Department of Chemistry.
 Awards will be released when the mentor informs the NatSci Office of Student Affairs that the student has initiated their project.
-Applications received without Research Advisor and/or Unit Chair/Director signature will be considered incomplete and not reviewed.
+Applications received without Research Advisor and Unit Chair/Director reference letter indicating support will be considered incomplete and not reviewed.